History of the United States Military Academy: Revolutionary War and founding

 The academy can trace its earliest roots to the 1776 Continental Congress authorization of the establishment of a "Corps of Invalids".
 This organization would "give service to disabled officers" with one its missions being to impart "military knowledge to 'young gentlemen'".
 This "Corps" moved to the garrison at West Point in 1781, but few officers reported for duty and it was disbanded after the end of the war in 1783.
 In the years immediately following the Revolutionary War, West Point was the largest post in the army, with more than half of the approximately 100 authorized men in the entire army stationed there.

-During his presidency, George Washington realized a need for a national military academy to teach the art and science of war, but his Secretary of State Thomas Jefferson argued that there was no provision in the Constitution that allowed for the creation of a military academy.
+During his presidency, George Washington saw a need for a national military academy to teach the art and science of war, but his Secretary of State Thomas Jefferson argued that there was no provision in the Constitution that allowed for the creation of a military academy.
 Many in the Congress also feared establishing a Military Academy as too aristocratic.
 In 1794, Congress authorized the establishment of a "Corps of Artillerist and Engineers" at West Point, though an official course of study was not firmly established until well after the formal founding of the academy in 1802.
 Despite Washington's support for the founding of an academy, his presidency, and that of his successor, failed to produce a formal academy.
 American military failures in frontier-fighting such as the Battle of the Wabash and the Quasi-War with France motivated Congress to authorize president John Adams to improve the instruction at West Point, but little resulted due to a lack of qualified instructors.
 By the time Adams left office in 1801, the Corps consisted of only twelve cadets and one instructor.

 Despite his earlier misgivings, when Jefferson became president, he called for and signed legislation establishing a "Corps of Engineers" which "shall be stationed at West Point and constitute a Military Academy" on 16 March 1802.
 Jefferson wanted a "national university" that focused on science and engineering and was looking for an American with a strong scientific background to command the academy.
 In 1801, he found his man in Jonathan Williams.
 Though he had no previous military experience, Williams was a well-known scientist of his day, and a relative of Benjamin Franklin.
 Williams accepted Jefferson's appointment to the rank of Colonel and arrived to assume his post on 14 December 1801.